South East (Nigeria): Economy

-The zone has eighty five local Government area with over twenty millions population.
-The zone has about ten commercial cities.
-Apart from agriculture as the major economic activities.
-The zone is also known as commercial and trading zone with small and medium indigenous industries that are manufacturing goods and services. the main Agriculture products in the zone are yam, cassava, rice, cocoyam etc. The zone has solid minerals and nature resources such as Crude oil, natural gas, bauxite, iron ore, sand stone, lignite, clay, coal, tin and columbite.
+The zone has 95 local government areas with a total population of over twenty million people.
+The zone has about ten large commercial cities.
+Apart from agriculture which is the major economic activity, the zone is also known as for commercial and trading activities with small and medium indigenous industries that are manufacturing goods and services.
+The main agricultural products in the zone are yam, cassava, rice, and cocoyam.
+The zone has solid minerals and nature resources such as crude oil, natural gas, bauxite, iron ore, sandstone, lignite, clay, coal, tin and columbite.